Tyra Banks Transforms a Simple White Entryway with Two Antique Mirrors – The Result is a Parisian Chic Masterpiece

 Installing a mirror is one of the most underrated, low-lift ways to transform your interiors.
 These reflective pieces instantly make a space look brighter and larger – and Tyra Banks has decided to replicate the tried and true method – but with a stylish twist.

-We spotted the former model's method of decorating with mirrors in a recent Instagram post, showcasing the antiqued glassworks flanking her on either side of a white wall.
-Though the room's base is simple (featuring wooden floors and white walls), these vintage-style pieces add a storied feel and break up the wallpaper's texture.
-Tyra adds more texture with a shag rug (like this one from Target).
-Warm LED candles in the background fill her entryway with a welcoming glow.
+We spotted the former model's method of decorating with mirrors in a recent Instagram post, showcasing the antique-style glassworks flanking her on either side of a white wall.
+Though the entryway's base is simple – featuring wood floors and white walls – the vintage glass adds depth and character, softened further by a shag rug (like this rug from Target) and the warm glow of LED candles.

 Recreate Tyra's Look at Home